dragonflypl/web-wiki/web-performance.md

 **http://csstriggers.com** - cheatsheet of css properties what kind of events they trigger (layout/paint/composite)

+**Homework**:
-**Homework** - https://github.com/udacity/news-aggregator : this initial project performs really badly.
+- https://github.com/udacity/news-aggregator : this initial project performs really badly.
 Our goal is to fix it!
+- https://github.com/udacity/pizza-perf - task from "Stop FSL" part - get rid of FSL

 ### UDACITY Website Performance Optimization Course